Normandy: Insular Normandy (Channel Islands)

 The Channel Islands are considered culturally and historically a part of Normandy.
 However, they are British Crown Dependencies, and are not part of the modern French administrative region of Normandy.

-Although the British surrendered claims to mainland Normandy, France, and other French possessions in 1801, the monarch of the United Kingdom retains the title Duke of Normandy in respect to the Channel Islands.
+Although the British abandoned claims to mainland Normandy and other French possessions in 1801, the monarch of the United Kingdom retains the title Duke of Normandy with respect to the Channel Islands.
 The Channel Islands (except for Chausey) remain Crown Dependencies of the British Crown in the present era.
 Thus the Loyal Toast in the Channel Islands is Le Roi, notre Duc ("The King, our Duke").
-The British monarch is understood to not be the Duke with regards to mainland Normandy described herein, by virtue of the Treaty of Paris of 1259, the surrender of French possessions in 1801, and the belief that the rights of succession to that title are subject to Salic Law which excludes inheritance through female heirs.
+The British monarch is understood not to be the Duke with regard to mainland Normandy as described herein, by virtue of the Treaty of Paris of 1259, the abandonment of claims to France in 1801, and the belief that the rights of succession to that title are subject to Salic Law which excludes inheritance through female heirs.